 In big data environments, though, "such cleansing may not be what the data scientist or the successful predictive modeler wants," King said.
 "At the same time, new algorithms can handle a good bit of noise and garbage."
 As a result, he added, "it can be wasteful to over-cleanse the data."
 There are steps that need to be taken -- but when preparing data for analytics uses, sometimes it pays to be judicious.

-Consultant David Loshin says new data preparation tools open info doors
+New data preparation tools open information doors

 Self-service software for data preparation supports, uses machine learning